 severe pain in your upper stomach spreading to your back, nausea and vomiting, fast heart rate;

-upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);
+swelling around your midsection, upper stomach pain, unusual tiredness, loss of appetite, dark urine, easy bruising or bleeding; clay-colored stools, jaundice (yellowing of the skin or eyes);

-severe lower back pain, loss of bladder or bowel control.
+trouble speaking or swallowing, severe lower back pain, loss of bladder or bowel control; or

-Less serious Zerit side effects may include:
+Common Zerit side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-See also: Zerit side effects (in more detail)
+See also: Side effects (in more detail)

 What other drugs will affect Zerit?

-Tell your doctor about all other medicines you use, especially:
+Tell your doctor about all your current medicines and any you start or stop using, especially:

-More Zerit resources
+More about Zerit (stavudine)

 Where can I get more information?